Talent rights flow

 Canonical product context

 Pluribus is not a self-serve deepfake generator and does not sell raw biometric data.
-It is the digital rights management and protected inference layer between creators, brands, and generative AI systems.
+It is the rights, consent, approval, provenance, and protected-inference layer between talent, agencies, campaign teams, and generative AI systems.

-Brands discover suitable creators, request a campaign conversation, license approved usage rights, generate content only within the licensed scope, and submit outputs for creator approval.
+Campaign teams can bring their own roster or find cleared talent, request a campaign conversation, license approved usage rights, produce only within scope, and route outputs for required approval.

 Pluribus is designed to keep sensitive likeness assets inside the security perimeter, record consent and usage events, verify provenance, and support revocation or enforcement when use falls outside the license.